Skip to content

 Check engine light diagnostic in West Chester & Chester County, PA

-We come to your driveway, plug in a real scan tool, look at the live data, and give you an honest read on what's actually wrong.
+A technician comes to your driveway, plugs in a real scan tool, reviews the live data, and provides an honest read on what's actually wrong.
 Not a parts-cannon list of "things that could be the problem."
 A diagnosis.

 • Full OBD-II scan: stored codes, pending codes, freeze-frame data